 Sandra VisserProfessor of Philosophy

-Dr. Visser previously served as associate dean of the College of the Arts and Sciences at Valparaiso University in Indiana, and as a professor of philosophy.
+Before Hope, Dr. Visser was associate dean of the College of the Arts and Sciences at Valparaiso University in Indiana, and as a professor of philosophy.
 During her career there from 1993 through 2017, she chaired the Department of Philosophy and was elected to the Faculty Senate.
 At Valparaiso she taught courses on metaphysics, the philosophy of religion, epistemology and the philosophy of language.
 She also has taught at the United States Military Academy (West Point), where she taught military ethics, logic and introduction to philosophy, and at Northern Illinois University, Syracuse University and the University of Pittsburgh.
 She was a visiting scholar at Stanford University’s Center for the Study of Language.

 Areas of Expertise